-If you received a letter about "Ice Pigging" in your area, or if you live in the areas below, please refer to the video below for more information about the water line flushing method we will use.
+If you received a letter or automated call about "Ice Pigging" in your area, or if you live in the areas below, please refer to the video below for more information about the water line flushing method we will use.
 Also, please see the letter sent to residents in the affected areas below the video.

 Ice Pigging Truck

 West Newton Areas

 Nov.
 7, 4th, Summit, and 5th st. Ext. on the hill.

 Below is the letter sent to residents in the area where the "Ice Pigging" method of line flushing is to take place.
 Please note; if you live in the affected area and did not receive a phone call about this program, please visit https://payments.mawc.org/site/login to update your emergency contact information.